Gustav-Radbruch-Haus/eva-backend/README.md

-# EVA - Elektronische Verwaltungs Assistent
+# EVA - Elektronische Verwaltungs Assistent | Dockerized
 ## Intro
 This app is designed to aggregate tools to interact with tenants.